pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 - long only
 - long/short
 - trend following (suivi de tendance)
-- mean reversion (retour à la moyenne)
+- mean reversion (retour à la moyenne) for instance when standard deviation > 2 or 3 then we are going to have a mean reversion to the MA

 ## FILTER STRATEGY
 - detect the asset to focus on for a swing (3 days to 30 days)